benchon/VincereSharp/readme.md

 An unofficial cross platform Vincere api sdk written in C# and .net core.

+It is a multi-targeting project setup to support .net standard 2.0, .net core 2.0 and .net framework 4.5, but this could easily be altered to support lower versions.

 ## Requirements

 Download and install .net core